beckje01/gr8eu-2013-static-talk/slides.md

 ## What it misses

-The archetectural desisions you have made.
-For example chosing to always use mixins for adding shared functionalaity to controllers vs using inheritance.
-Just archetectural flaws in general.
+The architectural decisions you have made.
+For example choosing to always use mixins for adding shared functionality to controllers vs using inheritance.
+Just architectural flaws in general.

 ## What it misses

-In general these tools are not going to help you from doing something silly like having a great distrubuted system that that all depends on a single MySQL node.
+In general these tools are not going to help you from doing something silly like having a great distributed system that that all depends on a single MySQL node.